grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 Percy just put her face into her hands, both too embarrassed and angry to look at anyone at that moment.

-Sir Chester had Gregory throw the main ballast blow switches and the high-pressure  air system blew out whatever water was left in the main tanks along with a lot of excess bubbles that burbled up the side of the boat to the delight of the children who were now climbing up the side of the _Prospect_ and running around on the deck.
-Sir Chester also had Gregory empty every trim tank the boat had, and turn on all the bilges.
+Sir Trelew had Gregory throw the main ballast blow switches and the high-pressure  air system blew out whatever water was left in the main tanks along with a lot of excess bubbles that burbled up the side of the boat to the delight of the children who were now climbing up the side of the _Prospect_ and running around on the deck.
+Sir Trelew also had Gregory empty every trim tank the boat had, and turn on all the bilges.
 Long streams of foul water poured out from the side of the hull of the _Prospect_, in one case a cataract that squarely landed against the wall of a hut, and required yet another payment from Cassandra to ease the cursing.

 Getting this excess water out of the boat did raise it up though.
-When Bastian reported an additional meter of water under the keel, Sir Chester had them slowly move forward again.
+When Bastian reported an additional meter of water under the keel, Sir Trelew had them slowly move forward again.
 Percy went back down to the control room to watch the gauges.
 The _Prospect_ crept over the shallow spot with the depth-under-keel gauge lowering all the way down to the zero pin and the grounding alarm coming back on.
 Percy could swear she heard the bottom sloshing along the hull as her boat pushed through a soft, sucking muck.
 But the forward progress was not stopped this time, and they soon came over the shallow spot and the gauge showed a clear 4 meters of water under them.

 [//]: # (### They arrive at the dock)

-They had to squeeze the _Prospect_ over two more shallow spots before Sir Chester finally turned them out into a somewhat larger channel -- maybe twice the width of the _Prospect's_ beam.
+They had to squeeze the _Prospect_ over two more shallow spots before Sir Trelew finally turned them out into a somewhat larger channel -- maybe twice the width of the _Prospect's_ beam.
 This channel was consistently deeper and there was more commercial traffic on the water.
-Sir Chester steamed the _Prospect_ up this channel for another mile or so, picking his way through a number of places where the channel branched left or right.
+Sir Trelew steamed the _Prospect_ up this channel for another mile or so, picking his way through a number of places where the channel branched left or right.
 The structures along the channel got larger and larger, and the traffic on the water thinned out as they moved into a part of the city that had less day-to-day trading and was more focused on storage and warehouses.
 The structures here tended to be large flat platforms, open on the side.
 Some had roofs built over them and some were open to the sky.
 Some were stacked high with cargo waiting for a ship to be loaded onto, and others were cleared waiting for a loaded ship to come in.
 The platforms either had one side set with a row of docking pylons, or were otherwise connected to rickety piers of weathered and gray wood that extended out from the platforms into small bays that were left as open water so that bigger ships would have enough room to maneuver in them.
 Many of these piers had ships of various sizes moored up against them.
 There only a few people about though, since this area was far more heavily populated with cargo than people.

-Finally Sir Chester pointed to a bay off their port side while looking through the binoculars.
-He turned the _Prospect_ into the bay and Hemi could see through his own binoculars that the third dock in from the channel had a small hand-lettered sign with a dock number that matched the one on the paper he had shown to Sir Chester.
-As Sir Chester and Bastian worked to bring the boat alongside the dock, Hemi got on the PA and asked Chips and Gregory to meet him on the deck.
+Finally Sir Trelew pointed to a bay off their port side while looking through the binoculars.
+He turned the _Prospect_ into the bay and Hemi could see through his own binoculars that the third dock in from the channel had a small hand-lettered sign with a dock number that matched the one on the paper he had shown to Sir Trelew.
+As Sir Trelew and Bastian worked to bring the boat alongside the dock, Hemi got on the PA and asked Chips and Gregory to meet him on the deck.
 The three of them brought thick docking hawsers up from the cargo hold through the big deck hatch and secured them to cleats on the deck.
 Gregory made a daring leap from the handholds on the side of the _Prospect_ to the dock over the sloshing water in the closing gap.
 Hemi and Chips tossed the lines over to him so he could secure them around the docking pylons.

 The dock was exceedingly narrow for handling a ship of the _Prospect's_ size, maybe just two meters or so, and when the _Prospect_ leaned its weight up against it, the whole dock shifted its center of gravity towards the other side.
 The _Prospect_ took up the entire length of the dock, and then extended another quarter ship-length out beyond it into the turnaround bay.
 The dock was supported by ancient poles of wood, weathered to a smooth but grainy gray texture.
 The cross planks had many knot holes and splintered easily under scuffing feet.
 About halfway out, the dock widened to accommodate the base of a rusty and flimsy looking crane which was left angled at its joints in such a way that it looked like a giant crooked finger of a crone cursing the fates before her.
 Further out from the crane, the dock narrowed again to just enough space for a single person to walk.